 Outpatient Treatment Programs

 Outpatient treatment varies in the types and intensity of services offered.
-Such treatment costs less than residential or inpatient treatment and often is more suitable for people with jobs or extensive social supports.
+Such treatment costs less than residential or inpatient treatment and often is more suitable for people with jobs or extensive social support.
 It should be noted, however, that low-intensity programs may offer little more than drug education.
 Other outpatient models, such as intensive day treatment, can be comparable to residential programs in services and effectiveness, depending on the individual patient’s characteristics and needs.
 In many outpatient programs, group counseling can be a significant component.
 Some outpatient programs are also designed to treat patients with medical or other mental health problems in addition to their drug disorders.

 People with substance use and behavioral addictions may be aware of their problem but not stop even if they want and try to.
 The addiction may cause physical and psychological problems and interpersonal problems such as with family members and friends or at work.
 Alcohol and drug use is one of the leading causes of preventable illnesses and premature death nationwide.